hackclub/hackclub/workshops/login_auth/README.md

 ```

-Yayyy! you Finished with coding part!
+Yayyy🎊! you Finished with coding part!

 Try login with the EMAIL and PASSWORD you recorded in FIREBASE.